Best and worst telecoms customer service revealed

 NOTES TO EDITORS

-4. Overviews of data for each market are below.
-Red or green shading indicates significantly lower or higher than the sector average; and arrows indicate significantly lower or higher than the previous year.
+- Overviews of key data for each market are below.
+Red or green shading indicates significantly lower/higher than the sector average.